red-dev-inc/subnet-evm/README.md

 # Introduction

-This tutorial will show you how to add a Precompile contracts to the subnet-evm.
+This tutorial will show you how to add a Precompile contracts to the subnet-evm and use that Precompile to verify the signature of a message like this that has been signed using the Avalanche Wallet.

-We at [red·dev](https://www.red.dev) needed to do learn how to do this for our current software project under development, [RediYeti](https://www.rediyeti.com).
-In our case, we needed our dApp (on the C-Chain) to gather information from the Avalanche P-Chain, and because Avalanche does not allow this natively, we built a Chainlink adapter to do this job.
+We at [red·dev](https://www.red.dev) needed to do this for our current software project under development, [RediYeti](https://www.rediyeti.com).
+We have a use-case where we need to verify ownership of an Avalanche X-Chain address before the dApp sends funds related to this address.
+To prevent fraud, the verification must take place inside of the dApp.

-You, however, can follow this same methodology to gather any real-world information that your dApp needs, by following this tutorial and just designing your Chainlink adapter to gather different information.
+If you're already a Solidity coder, you might think that there is an easier way to do this using the EVM's built-in function ecrecover.
+However, there is one small hitch that makes using ecrecover impossible: it uses a different hashing method.
+While Avalanche uses SHA-256 followed by ripemd160, the EVM uses Keccak-256.

+Previously, we did one [tutorial](https://docs.avax.network/community/tutorials-contest/red-dev-sig-verify-tutorial) on the same concept using solidity.
+But we think it will be better to make a Precompile, which works similarly to ecrecover() and less expensive than a huge solidy code.

 In this tutorial, we describe each step of setting up the environment by hand.
 For more information, see the **Resources** section at the end of this tutorial.

 ## Audience
 To get the most out of this tutorial, you will need to have a basic understanding of Docker, Chainlink, Javascript, Node, Solidity, and how to write dApps.
 If you do not yet know about these topics, see the [**Resources**](#resources) section at the end for links to learn more.

 ## Overview